Last updated

 2. Check network compatibility

-If you think you’ve found a new plan, you’ll want to make sure your device is compatible with the carrier’s network before activating the plan.
+While looking for a new plan, make sure your device is compatible with the carrier’s network before committing to the new plan.
 Most carriers in Canada allow you to check device compatibility online by simply entering your IMEI number.
-If your desired carrier doesn’t offer that option, call their customer service line or visit a retail location to speak to a sales representative.
+If your desired carrier doesn’t offer an online option, call their customer service line or visit a retail location to confirm with a sales representative if your phone will work on their network.

 3. Find a new plan